e271828e/Flight.jl/prototypes/kernel/README.md

 tests' slot writes move onto the machinery the θ = 0 discriminator was built expecting.
 Two stand-ins enter the table.

+**Increment 10 — the roster and claims.** §11.3 wholesale over increment 9's
+cell machinery: `attach!`/`detach!` as stopped-sim operations behind the run freeze, the three-part admission in spec order, both claim sources — the enumeration called once and validated, the unclaimed complement computed at the attach instant and never recomputed — per-device staging cells compiled over claim sets exactly as the harness register's is over the complement that remains, that register recompiled at every roster change with its pending batch renormalized through the new schema, and the drain over the roster in attachment order, harness last.
+From §11.6, exactly the attach-point slice: the two periphery roots, the declared sides, the enumeration contract with its error-throwing fallback, and the bidirectional conformance check.
+One stand-in enters the table: device staging without handles.

     julia --project=. test/runtests.jl

 ## What is real here